Royal Dornoch Championship Course

 In addition to the Championship and Struie Courses we have a large putting green adjacent to the first tee, practice chipping/pitching & bunker area, large practice ground and 3 academy holes.

 Catering Hours April - October are: Bacon rolls etc. from 10am or earlier by prior arrangement.
-Bistro style meals all day Restaurant style meals from 7.00pm - 9.00pm (and beyond during high season)
+Bistro style meals all day until 6pm (and beyond during high season)

 Additionally meals may be provided earlier or later with pre-booking.
-The Club's Executive Chef Mr Michael Carr will be pleased to take orders for special meals/parties Tel 01862 810219 ext 4.
+The Club's Head Chef will be pleased to take orders for special meals/parties Tel 01862 810219 ext 4.